juchertb/BookStore/README.md

-Showcases a Single Page REACT Application (SPA) written in Typescript with a C# MVC RESTful API using ASP.NET Core that connects to an MS SQL Server database with Entity Framework.
+Single Page REACT Application (SPA) written in Typescript with a C# MVC RESTful API using ASP.NET Core that connects to an MS SQL Server database with Entity Framework.

+Swagger UI is used for API testing.